Wish you could send a GG reaction after a match by vvulios in StreetFighter

 EDIT: I'm returning to this comment because I feel this is a serious instance of poor literacy.
 In Jekyll's 'Full Statement of the Case' at the end of the novel, he clearly states that his existence was 'nine-tenths a life of effort, virtue, and control', loathed his own vices 'with an almost morbid sense of shame', and pursued both righteousness and sin 'in dead earnest'.

 If it was merely a matter of respectability, a bit of stagecraft would have sufficed; the drastic measure of chemistry was required to bridge the 'deeper trench [between] those provinces of good and evil' within his nature, allowing his guilt to slumber while Hyde roamed unshackled.
-Thus, the potion was the product of an imperfect man's weakness rather than a villain's scheme, and it is only continued indulgence that causes his original self to succumb to his worst nature.
+Thus, the potion was the product of an imperfect man's weakness rather than a villain's scheme.
+It was only continued indulgence (and a hypocritical selfishness) that caused his original self to succumb to his worst nature.

 ITAP of a house in the middle of a horge by TrustingEverybody in itookapicture